bukarev/streamsets_qpid_groovy/README.md

 The code below assumes that data to be  sent to the AMQP destination is stored in the incoming records in the field *amqpOut* (you can change it int he code).
 Use Expression Evaluator or Field Renamer processors to achieve that.

 In the Groovy evaluator configuration, replace the default code with the code from the file groovy_qpid_producer.groovy -- you will need to edit the texts in <angle brackets> acordingly to your Qpid server config.
+And don't forget to remove angle brackets themselves!
 You may want to use ${runtime.conf} EL-function to hide sensitive data, but, unfortunately, no credential storage can be used here.

 #### Consumer
 The consumer pipeline should start from Groovy Scripting origin: